-Russia poisoning is not EU concern, Germany says

-Heiko Maas, the German foreign minister has described Russia as a "difficult partner", but said the UK poisoning was a "bilateral" issue, indicating that Britain can count on little support from the EU.
+Germany: Russia is 'partner' despite alleged UK attack

+Heiko Maas, the German foreign minister, pledged solidarity with the UK on Monday (19 March), while describing Russia as "a difficult partner".

-Maas spoke ahead of a meeting of EU foreign ministers in Brussels on Monday (19 March), one day after Russian leader Vladimir Putin secured six more years in power and in the wake of British allegations that Russia poisoned a former spy, Sergei Skripal, in the UK earlier this month using nerve gas.
+He spoke ahead of a meeting of EU foreign ministers in Brussels on Monday (19 March), one day after Russian leader Vladimir Putin secured six more years in power and in the wake of British allegations that Russia poisoned a former spy, Sergei Skripal, in the UK earlier this month using a form of nerve gas.

-Germany joined France and the US in backing the UK accusation last week, but Maas added on Monday that "dialogue" with Russia ought to continue as it was "an important partner" in solving international conflicts.
+Maas said it was up to Russia and the UK to clarify details of the evidence "bilaterally", but added that "all the information we have suggests there is no alternative plausible explanation for the responsibility of the Russian side".

+He said Germany and the other EU states would make clear they were "firmly on the side of Great Britain".

+He said in Brussels on Monday there was "no other plausible explanation" than that Russia had poisoned Skripal and pledged "solidarity with Great Britain".

-The British foreign secretary, Boris Johnson, is expected to speak out on Russia to his EU peers on Monday, an EU source said.
+The British foreign secretary, Boris Johnson, is expected to speak out on the issue to his EU peers at the meeting on Monday, an EU source said.

 The Russian election is also to be briefly discussed under an agenda item entitled "foreign affairs," but a more substantial debate on EU-Russia relations will take place either at an EU summit later this week or at another foreign ministers' meeting in the coming months, the source said.

-Johnson gave a foretaste of what he might say in remarks to press over the weekend.
+Johnson gave a foretaste of what he might say going into Monday's EU gathering.

-"We actually have evidence within the last 10 years that Russia has not only been investigating the delivery of nerve agents for the purposes of assassination, but has also been creating and stockpiling Novichok [a nerve toxin]," he told the BBC on Sunday.

-He also said the chain of command on Skripal "leads inexorably to the Kremlin [Putin]."
+He said Russian claims, that Novichok, the Russian nerve toxin used in the attack, could also have come from the Czech Republic, Sweden, the UK itself, or the US were "absurd".

+"This is a classic Russian strategy of trying to hide the needle of truth in a haystack of lies and obfuscation", he added.

 Putin himself said in Moscow the same day: "It's complete nonsense to imagine that anyone in Russia could resort to such tricks ahead of the presidential elections and World Cup".